 - 7-8 unsalted pistachois – sliced or chopped

 - 2 or 2/12 tbsp neutral flavored oil (sunflower oil) or ghee

-- mix the almond milk and grated carrot together in a pan.
+- mix the almond milk or regular dairy milk and grated carrot together in a pan.

 - keep on fire and allow the mixture to simmer.